 5-7 bananas, peeled and sliced

-Add in sweetened condensed milk, pudding mix, and milk.
+Add in sweetened condensed milk, pudding mix, milk and vanilla extract.

 Then pour one-third of the pudding mixture on top (enough to cover all the bananas).